somenath1435/Birthday-Card-App/README.md

 # Birthday-Card-App
-Coder's way of wishing Happy Birthday :)
+Basic android application built in Java to wish a very Happy Birthday ^.^